Protesters claim London air is ‘not toxic at all’ in fight against Ulez plans

 Hundreds of protesters descended on London Bridge as they fought against expansion plans of Ultra Low Emissions Zones (Ulez).

-Labour mayor Sadiq Khan intends to expand the capital’s ultra low emission zone to cover the entirety of outer London but last month, a High Court judge decided five Conservative-led councils could challenge the plan - Hillingdon, Bexley, Bromley, Harrow and Surrey county council.
+Labour mayor Sadiq Khan intends to expand the capital’s ultra low emission zone to cover the entirety of outer London.

+Last month, a High Court judge decided five Conservative-led councils could challenge the plan.

 If it goes ahead, the Ulez expansion will see drivers in outer London pay a £12.50 daily fee from August 29 if their vehicles do not meet required emissions standards.